Fukushima nuclear accident cleanup

 The Fukushima disaster cleanup is an ongoing attempt to limit radioactive contamination from the three nuclear reactors involved in the Fukushima Daiichi nuclear disaster that followed the earthquake and tsunami on 11 March 2011.
 The affected reactors were adjacent to one another and accident management was made much more difficult because of the number of simultaneous hazards concentrated in a small area.
 Failure of emergency power following the tsunami resulted in loss of coolant from each reactor, hydrogen explosions damaging the reactor buildings, and water draining from open-air spent fuel pools.
 Plant workers were put in the position of trying to cope simultaneously with core meltdowns at three reactors and exposed fuel pools at three units.

 Automated cooling systems were installed within 3 months from the accident.
 A fabric cover was built to protect the buildings from storms and heavy rainfall.
 New detectors were installed at the plant to track emissions of xenon gas which can be a sign of nuclear fission.
 Filters were installed to reduce contaminants from escaping the area of the plant into the area or atmosphere.
-Cement has been laid near to the seabed to control contaminants from accidentally entering the ocean.
+Cement has been laid near the seabed to control contaminants from accidentally entering the ocean.